I have a tiny secret

 I’ve heard their floral whispers

-Those shared in tender jest
+Those shared in quiet jest

 By lovers who are grateful that

-Together they laugh best
+Together they love best

 I’ve watched how both have wilted